w3f/Grants-Program/applications/new-order.md

-`BidOrderMatched`: an event when an order is matched for certain amount `NewBidOrder`: an event when a new bid order is requested in the orderbook `NewAskOrder`: an event when a new ask order is requested in the orderbook
+`BidOrderMatched`: an event when an order is matched for certain amount `NewBidOrder`: an event when a new bid order is requested in the orderbook `NewAskOrder`: an event when a new ask order is requested in the orderbook `CanceledOrder`: an event when an order is canceled.

 I will build this.